wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 ## The Solution

-Garden of Eden V3 changes this equation.
+Eden Proejct changes this equation.
 It's a desktop application that runs AI completely on your Mac using Ollama and the qwen2.5:7b model.

 **Your data never leaves your machine.**